A systems junkie tells all after 30 years in the industry.

 “We recognize that CRM success is made up of multiple components including the systems you use, the business processes that drive action, and the people who directly or indirectly influence the customer,” Felicia said.
 “Ensuring that these three areas work in harmony with your overall business and customer strategy is where we excel.”

-A process-oriented strategist and Ontraport Certified Consultant, Felicia shared with us her insights about the importance of business process automation, the most underused features of Ontraport, and the one thing she sees entrepreneurs are often missing.
+A process-oriented strategist and Ontraport Expert, Felicia shared with us her insights about the importance of business process automation, the most underused features of Ontraport, and the one thing she sees entrepreneurs are often missing.

 This issue of Modern Ontrapreneur is all about Business Process Automation.
 Can you share a bit about your background in supporting clients in automating their business processes?